 I find something very rejuvenating about yoga walking during the peaceful hours of sunrise or sunset, the cool, quiet hours of the day.
 The morning sun greets me with joyful vitality, a fresh new beginning filled with unlimited possibilities.
 The evening sun offers a quiet reflection on a day well lived or a feeling of inner peace.

 Yoga walking is when we practice mindfulness (mindful attention).
-While walking, we can reconnect with our body and this, in turn, helps us quiet an overactive mind.
+While walking, we can reconnect with our body, and this, in turn, helps us quiet an overactive mind.
 The repetitive rhythm of linking the breath with our stride organically induces a state of calm.
-Stressful thoughts, worries, and negativity softly fade away by simply focusing our mind and being in the present moment.
+Stressful thoughts, worries, and negativity softly fade away by simply focusing our minds and being in the present moment.

 Try 30 minutes to start.